 Get into the spirit of the season and offer contests, but also offer ways for customers to do some good.
 Come up with a fundraiser and matching donation, or provide a meal to a needy family for every share.

 Make UGC extra fun by making it a game.
 Contests always perform well among consumers, but it’s not always about the prize.
 Sometimes it’s just about winning.
-Quizzes, games, contents, and competitions are all gamified forms of UGC.
+Quizzes, games, contests, and competitions are all gamified forms of UGC.

 Starbucks’ summer bingo didn’t offer a prize, but it did offer consumers a quick and fun way to share their favorite summer moments.